vas0011/cse15l-lab-reports/lab1.md

 ## 2. ```cat``` with a path to a directory as an argument
 ![Image](cat2.png)
 <br>
 Typing a path to a directory as an arguement results in an error.
-This results in an error because ```cat``` prints contents of files and directories aren't files.
+This results in an error because ```cat``` prints contents of files, and directories aren't files.
 ## 3. ```cat``` with a path to a file as an argument
 ![Image](cat4.png)
 <br>